Venice: City of Dreams

 In this first of two episodes on Venice, we'll sample the splendor of the Doge in his palace, take a pilgrimage to St. Mark's Basilica, see some famous horses, enjoy a grand but noisy view, feast on Venetian treats, get a splash of modern art, be dazzled by masterpieces of the Venetian Renaissance, and get intimate with the city of Casanova...on a gondola.

-Located in Italy at the north end of the Adriatic Sea is Venice.
+Located in Italy, at the north end of the Adriatic Sea, is Venice.
 It's a fish-shaped island connected to the mainland by a long causeway.
 Its main drag — the Grand Canal — starts at the fish's mouth and winds through the center.
-Everything we'll see is within a ten-minute walk of the Rialto Bridge and St. Mark's Square.
+Everything we'll see is within a 10-minute walk of the Rialto Bridge and St. Mark's Square.

-With mountains of capital, plenty of traders with ready ships, and an awesome military, Venice was a commercial powerhouse — among the six biggest cities in Europe.
+With mountains of capital, plenty of traders with ready ships, and an awesome military, Venice was a commercial powerhouse — one of the six biggest cities in Europe.
 At its peak, in the early 15th century, of its 180,000 citizens, nearly 1,000 were fabulously wealthy.

 This was the Venetian Republic's religious and political center: St. Mark's Square, or Piazza San Marco, with the Basilica of St. Mark and the Doge's Palace.